Wedrix/watchtower/README.md

 $app->run();
 ```

-The Console component on the other hand, should be used in a cli-tool to offer convenience services like code generation during development.
-Check out the [Symfony Flex recipe](https://github.com/symfony/recipes-contrib/tree/main/wedrix/watchtower/1.0/Command) for an example usage in Symfony.
+The Console component on the other hand, should be used in a cli tool to offer convenience services like code generation during development.
+Check out the [Symfony bundle](https://github.com/Wedrix/watchtower-symfony-bundle) for an example usage.

 # Schema

 This library relies on a schema file written in the Schema Definition Language (SDL) to describe the service's type system.
-For a quick primer on the SDL, check out [this](https://wehavefaces.net/graphql-shorthand-notation-cheatsheet-17cd715861b6) article.
+For a quick primer on the SDL, check out [this](https://wehavefaces.net/graphql-shorthand-notation-cheatsheet-17cd715861b6) article by Hafiz Ismail.

 The library supports the complete GraphQL type system through the SDL and is able to auto-resolve Doctrine entities and relations, even collections, out-of-the-box.
 However, some extra steps are needed for certain features to be fully functional.